NOTICE TO VOTERS OF THE

 The City of Douglasville Municipal Elections are nonpartisan and are held without primaries.

 There are precinct changes implemented by the Douglas County Board of Elections and Registration.
 These changes consolidated precincts so city residents no longer have to vote at multiple locations.
-If you have questions about your precinct voting location, please feel free to visit www.mvp.sos.ga.gov.
+If you have questions about your precinct voting location, please visit www.mvp.sos.ga.gov.

 Section 2.10. - City council creation; number; election; districts.